Fiserv/tenants-doc/privacy-notice.md

 ### Links to other websites

 We may link to third-party websites, mobile applications, and other content.
-Fiserv is not responsible for the privacy practices of any third party, and this privacy notice does not apply to such third party’s websites, mobile applications, or other content.
+Fiserv is not responsible for the privacy practices of any third party, and this privacy notice does not apply to such third party's websites, mobile applications, or other content.
 Fiserv does not guarantee, approve, or endorse any information, material, services, or products contained on or available through any linked third-party website, mobile application, or other content.
 Fiserv is not responsible for any content on third-party properties to which we link.
 Fiserv provides links to third-party properties or content as a convenience, and visiting or using linked third-party properties or content is at your own risk.

 ### Changes to this Privacy Notice